jez/blog/_posts/2022-12-31-rss-after-one-week.md

 garbled by a feed reader.

-Even if I could fix markup to not be egregiously bad, I don't want to have to write assuming the least common denominator feed reader feature set—I said earlier that I really want RSS to be a list of links that become tabs in my browser, and I really like the typesetting features I can use to compose my posts.
+Even if I could fix markup to not be egregiously bad, I don't want to have to write assuming the feature set of the least common denominator feed reader—I said earlier that I really want RSS to be a list of links that become tabs in my browser, and I really like the typesetting features I currently use to compose my posts.

-So I stopped publishing full blog contents to the feed, and left only a summary plus a link to the post online.
-This means I selfishly don't have to spend time thinking about how my posts format in an RSS feed, but comes at the expense of readers not being able to easily save my posts to read offline.
+So I stopped publishing full blog contents to the feed, leaving only the post summary plus a link to the post online.
+This means I (selfishly) don't have to spend time thinking about how my posts format in an RSS feed at the expense of readers not being able to easily save my posts to read offline.

 # Wrapping up